giapnguyen74/nextql-validate/README.md

 # nextql-validate
-Validate plugin for nextql methods, using fastest validator [fastest-validator](https://github.com/icebob/fastest-validator)
+Validate plugin for nextql methods, using fastest-validator [fastest-validator](https://github.com/icebob/fastest-validator).
+Please refer the project for detail schema and api.

 ## Using